svenschrodt/Petite/README.md

 Very tiny class collection for building small MVC apps with PHP 7.2+

- - Currently Petite only supports http routing for Apache with .htaccess
+ - Currently Petite only supports http routing for Apache with .htaccess rewrite rules

  ### \Petite\Internal

 In most cases you do not have to use this classes, but those in root folder only, for building web app(lication)s

-## TODO
+## TO
   - Supporting several routing mechanism for other http servers via DI to App
-  - Adding REGEX-based http routing with named patrameters - e.g:
+  - Adding REGEX-based http routing with named parameters - e.g:
-      /foo/bar/no/234 ->    controller 'foo'saction 'bar' is being called with parameter 'no' holding value 234
+      /foo/bar/no/234 ->    controller 'foo's action 'bar' is being invoked with parameter 'no' holding value 234

 ## Apendix